Chart Color Schemes

 Waterford West has seen population growth performance typically on par with national averages when looking at short and medium term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are adopted.
-However, these state projections lack age category splits; thus, AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-Future population trends indicate an increase just below the national median by 2041.
-Based on the latest annual ERP population numbers, Waterford West is expected to expand by 874 persons, reflecting a total increase of 9.5% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023 are adopted, using proportional growth weightings from ABS Greater Capital Region projections released in 2023 based on 2022 data for age cohorts.
+Future population trends indicate an increase of 874 persons to 2041, reflecting a total increase of 9.3% over the 17-year period.

 Frequently Asked Questions - Population